Gurjiwan/uall/README.md

 **uall(update all) is a simple shell script to arch linux packages**

 DEPENDENSIES:
-sudo : to run sudo pacman -Syu
+sudo or doas : to run pacman with superuser privileges

 INSTALL STEPS: